-Go Generics: Write Once, Use With Any Type
+Chapter 6: Go Generics - Write Once, Use With Any Type

 This is the problem generics solve.
 One function.
 Any type.
 Zero duplication.